Credit Suisse AT1 Bondholder Group Action Overview

 What is an investment treaty?

 An international agreement that gives private individuals and companies the right to claim compensation when the government of a foreign country harms any investment they made in that country.
-That claim for compensation can in most cases be made directly by investors against the Swiss government through international arbitration.

 What is the basis for the claim?